Alfred Bull lived an ordinary, industrious and dutiful life, until, in his old age, he became unexpectedly the most talked about man in Hythe.

 The sisters may have lived apart in life, but they sleep together in death.
 Mary Ann and Maria rest in one grave in Folkestone cemetery, and the adjacent plot, with an identical headstone, is occupied by Alfred and Ellen.

 The identical graves of Alfred, Mary Anne, Ellen and Maria Bull

 Thomas had emigrated to Ontario in the early 1870s.
 He married there, moved to Saskatchewan and then to Santa Clara in California.
+He had the reputation of being a ‘remittance man’ his father paying him to stay out of the UK.
 Along the way, he and his wife had eleven children.
-He used his inheritance to set up in business as a fruit farmer and later a rancher, and died in 1931, aged eighty.
+He used his inheritance to set up in business as a fruit farmer and later a rancher, but it seems he spent it unwisely.
+He died in 1931, aged eighty.

 Thomas Bull of Santa Clara and his grave and that of his daughter Kate

 There is a postscript, or rather two.
 When the Institute was demolished, the foundation stone was saved and placed near the site.

 And in 1999, a great-great grandson of Alfred visited Hythe from Santa Clara.
 He called in at his ancestor’s old shop and presented to Hythe Library a picture of Alfred, which still hangs there today.

 With thanks to Kenneth Brown Jr and Richard Brown for additional information